zzhenxi/zzhenxi/README.md

 I'm jinhee who wants to be a _**NLP Engineer**_ !

 🌈 **About me**
-* I'm interested in Machine translation and NLP for search!

 * I love ✨learning new things✨, writing📝  and music🎧

 * How to reach me: 📧 [Email](oao3398@gmail.com)